 Issue: As you are aware, last week the House passed H.R.
 4541, the Commodity Futures Modernization Act of 2000, by an overwhelming vote of 377-4.
 We need your leadership for prompt passage in the Senate and Congressional enactment.

 Enron’s Need for Legislation: H.R.
-4541 provides important legal certainty for all physical commodity transactions (not including agricultural commodities) entered into on a counterparty-to-counterparty basis or on an electronic trading facility.
+4541 provides important legal certainty for all physical and financially settled commodity transactions (not including agricultural commodities) entered into on a counterparty-to-counterparty basis or on an electronic trading facility.
 We strongly support these provisions.

 The legislation eliminates concerns that derivatives transaction may be illegal or that on-line electronic trading platforms may be unregulated futures exchanges.
 These provisions allow our businesses to grow and innovate.
 Without this legislation, the industry will be stifled with legal uncertainty and these platforms may have difficulty realizing their full potential.

-From our point of view, the physical commodity provisions of H.R.
+From our point of view, the physical commodity (as distinct from interest rate and currency) provisions of H.R.
 4541 represent a huge victory for our industry.
-We do not believe that the language beneficial to Enron’s growing businesses needs to be improved.
+While it is possible, we do not believe that the language beneficial to Enron’s growing businesses needs to be improved.
 Moreover, we are concerned that the next Congress may not act promptly on a new bill and that its terms may not be as favorable.

 Therefore, we hope that you are able to resolve any remaining issues so that the legislation can pass during the last days of this Congress.